lalit1029/applications/README.md

 # applications
 This repository hosts software applications in Security/Web applications/Network technologies.
-Application are intented for good use.
 Please do not use this code for any malicious purpose.

 -----------------------------------
 Database wrapper for executing secure CRUD operation to SQLITE database.
 Application 1:
 database wrapper written in python accepts database filename(directoty/filename) & table name and creates one for the user.